What is Customer Retention?

 Customer Retention Examples

 Example 1: Content-driven retention A B2B SaaS company started sending customers a weekly email with tips, best practices, and new feature highlights.
 90-day retention improved from 72% to 85%.
-The email cost almost nothing to produce — the value came from keeping customers engaged.
+The email cost almost nothing to produce.
+The value came from keeping customers engaged.

 Example 2: Proactive support intervention An analytics platform flagged accounts with declining login frequency.
 Their customer success team reached out to at-risk accounts with personalized training sessions.
 The intervention saved 40% of at-risk accounts from churning.